 How do handwritten Hangul letters differ from printed ones?

 Before you get going and practice on your own, let’s go over which characters, in particular, might look quite different when handwritten.
-It’s more common for consonants to look different from their printed counterparts than vocals.
+It’s more common for consonants to look different from their printed counterparts than vowels.

 The letter ㄱ is pronounced like “g” or “k,” depending on where in the word it is placed.
 In the handwritten text, you can sort of illustrate this further by drawing the letter sharper when it’s pronounced as “k” and softer when it’s “g.”
 For a softer and rounder ㄱ, draw it in one stroke.
 But for a sharper one, draw the two lines in different strokes.

 Although the letter ㄴ never changes in pronunciation, you can apply the same technique here when you want to write it softer or sharper as with ㄱ.

 This letter is typically handwritten in two strokes.
 It is especially with the second stroke, with which you draw the shape ㄴ essentially, that you can influence the shape of the letter ㄴ.